 Accumulation during the pandemic

-Let us consider the pandemic.
-The rich got richer but how many of those rich people said "how can we use the pandemic and the deaths of fellow humans to make a profit?"
-Few, if any.
-What happened grew out of the needs of the governmental system for accumulation to pay for the medical equipment and needs?
-The system sought the accumulation, the accumulation fulfilled those needs, the pandemic eventually became controlled by natural immunity - helped by vaccines or otherwise depending on viewpoint; many rich people became richer from their accumulations whilst many became poorer.
-It was conditioned responses of the system-of-accumulation - not particular intended creative actions.
+zandtao suggests that what happened grew out of conditioned responses within the system-of-accumulation - not particular intended creative actions.
 Of course there is a legitimate criticism of those rich people who benefitted; given that the conditioned system is the way it is, why didn't the rich try to counteract the conditioning through benefaction?
-What this aspect of the pandemic showed is that the system-of-accumulation controls rather than people, and all people including the rich need to fight against their conditioning to bring harmony and Unity.
-The rich need to consciously consider their accumulation, and develop strategies of harmony for using that accumulation - accumulation arises from their upbringing and conditioning, their path counters their conditioning.
+What this aspect of the pandemic showed is that the system-of-accumulation controls rather than people being in control, and all people including the rich need to fight against their conditioning to bring harmony and Unity.
+The rich need to consciously consider their accumulation, and develop strategies of harmony (such as benefaction, ethical investment etc.) for using that accumulation - accumulation arises from their upbringing and conditioning, their path counters their conditioning.
 With accumulation comes the need for compassion, compassionate handling of the accumulation.

 Two Economic Systems